zeinhasan/zeinhasan/README.md

 ---

 ## About Me
-- 🔭 I'm a Data Scientist at PT Sreeya Sewu Tbk
+- 🔭 I'm a Machine Learning Engineer at Telkomsel Digital Ecosystem
 - 🌱 Currently learning: Python, SQL, R, Rust, Kotlin
 - 👯 Looking to collaborate on Data Analyst & Data Scientist projects
 - 🤔 Open to suggestions and guidance in data roles